Can I Claim Compensation If I Was Hit By An Uninsured Driver? How To Claim?

 Motor Insurance Bureau Claims

-How to make an insurance claim through the Motor Insurance Bureau if you have been involved in a hit by an uninsured driver, or been involved a hit and run.
+How to make an insurance claim through the Motor Insurance Bureau if you have been involved in a hit by an uninsured driver, or been involved in a hit and run.

 FAQs Related to Motor Insurance Bureau Compensation Amounts